rackerlabs/rackspace-how-to/content/rackspace-email/email-issue-on-tmobile-android-phones.md

 `Unable to connect to email server to verify you account information.
 No response from server.`

 The procedure in this article was created by the Rackspace Technical Community team as a temporary solution to this issue.
-Ideally, Rackspace servers will someday support IPv6 for a permanent solution without the need to alter your T-Mobile default settings.
+A more permamnent solution is being investigated.

 **Note:** The procedure might be different for each Android mobile phone.
 The instructions in this article were created using a Galaxy Note 3.